adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #123 Submitted Week-4 HW.
 Need to just finish now for Week-5 work.

 #124 Still waiting for the grade for the Week-4 HW.

+#125 Grade for Week-4 has posted now.
+Only have Week-5 HW left to submit.
+Then the class is done.